Home Compare MAR vs TOL

 Marriott International vs Toll Brothers: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Toll Brothers carrying a narrow edge on growth.
+The structural profiles are close, with Toll Brothers carrying a narrow edge on profitability.
 Marriott International still leads on profitability and stability, which keeps the comparison from looking entirely one-sided.
 In the market, Marriott International carries the stronger setup — intact trend against Toll Brothers's broken trend.
 That leaves a split case: the structural lead stays with Toll Brothers, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
+Both peer scores are relative to the Russell 1000 universe, making them directly comparable.

-Updated 2026-04-05
+Updated 2026-05-17

 Trajectory Similarity